RH3421/Project-4/README.md

 Globally, 1 in 71 children contract pneumonia every year.
 Unfortunately, pediatric pneumonia is also frequently fatal resulting in an estimated 2,200 deaths per day worldwide.
 To diagnose pediatric pneumonia, highly skilled physicians such as pediatric radiologists are needed to interpret the medical imaging.
 However, the distribution of these providers is highly disparate globally.

 ## Business Problem
 Countries with few pediatric radiologists per capita may have potentially higher risks of delays in diagnosis and corresponding treatment failures.
 Higher costs and interventional risks may also be worsened.
 Thus, our team endeavored to produce a diagnostic support tool, leveraging machine learning to speed and improve diagnosis of pediatric pneumonia.
-We believe our diagnostic support tool will be particularly useful in helping healthcare providers in low-density countries.
+We believe our diagnostic support tool will be particularly useful in helping healthcare providers in countries with few pediatric radiologists per capita.

 ## Data Understanding
 ![image](https://github.com/RH3421/Project-4/blob/main/Images/Normal%20v%20PNA%20CXR.png)